jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 There are several ways this project can be improved in the future:

-1. Add business dashboards on top of the Databricks retail analytics output so that monthly sales, user activity, and RFM insights can be monitored more easily.
+1. Add interactive dashboards on top of the Databricks retail analytics output so business users can monitor monthly sales, order behavior, and customer segmentation more easily.

-2. Automate the retail data ingestion workflow from PostgreSQL into a scheduled analytics pipeline instead of using a manual notebook-driven process.
+2. Automate the retail data ingestion workflow from PostgreSQL into Databricks instead of using a manual notebook-driven load process.

-3. Improve the RFM segmentation logic by working with business stakeholders to define more accurate segment rules and action plans for each customer group.
+3. Improve the RFM segmentation logic by working with business stakeholders to define more meaningful segment rules and actions for each customer group.

-4. Extend the Zeppelin implementation beyond exploratory WDI analysis by creating more advanced Spark transformations, joins, and reusable data pipelines.
+4. Extend the Zeppelin implementation with more advanced WDI analytics, including deeper country-level comparisons and trend analysis across multiple indicators.

-5. Integrate cloud object storage and partitioned tables to make both Databricks and Zeppelin workflows more production-ready and scalable.
+5. Compare Databricks and Zeppelin more formally by measuring differences in usability, notebook experience, and performance for similar PySpark workloads.

-6. Compare performance, usability, and scalability between Databricks and Zeppelin more formally using the same analytical workload.
+6. Store transformed analytical outputs in reusable tables so they can be consumed later by dashboards, reports, or downstream data workflows.